 When you perform a search in a database you always are searching within the current contents of that database.
 To find out about new books or articles on a topic, you would have to come back to the database and repeat the same search.
 To save time, many information providers let you use RSS feeds so that you're informed when a new article or book is added that matches your search terms.

 An RSS feed sends a continually updated stream of individual notifications.
 In this respect an RSS feed differs from a newsletter, which is usually sent to you by email every few days or weeks and contains multiple items.

 It can be useful to distinguish between two types of RSS feeds:

-- Search feeds alert you when books or articles are added that match your search query in a particular database.
+•Search feeds (search alerts) let you know when books or articles are added that match your search query in a particular database.

 To read RSS feed messages, you need an RSS reader.
 Citavi offers an RSS reader that lets you save the bibliographic information for a book or journal article mentioned in a feed to your Citavi project.